en En

 }

-The Delete operation enables to delete multiple elements at once, thus the elid parameter may contain several names separated by ", " (comma, space).
-Form an array of the elements you want to delete, read our data file, and delete the lines that are specified in the array of the elements you want to delete.
+Since the delete operation is a group operation, meaning several elements can be deleted in one call, the elid parameter can contain several names separated by ", " (comma and space).
+Form an array of elements to be deleted, then read the data file and delete from it the lines contained in the array of elements to be deleted.